expobrain/expobrain-blog/_posts/2016-12-10-fix-corrupted-time-machine-spase-bundles.md

 {% endhighlight %}

-and launch the filesystem recovery tool against `/dev/diskXs2`, note that this step will take hours to complete s it's best to let it run overnight:
+and launch the filesystem recovery tool against `/dev/diskXs2`, note that this step will take hours to complete so it's better to let it run overnight:

 {% highlight xml %}
 fsck_hfs -drfy /dev/diskXs2